botelhocpp/IASpie/README.md

 | 0x15 | Arithmetic | RSH | RSH | Shift <i>AC</i> register one bit to the right. |
 | 0x21 | Data Transfer | STR mem | STOR M(x) | Store <i>AC</i> contents in <i>mem</i>. |

+There are a few programs in examples/ folder.
+Check it out.

 # Language

+The language that was used was C++.

 # Versions

+IASpie v1.0.0: Initial commit.
+Some minor error handling messages.
+Parameters by terminal, one required, up to two: input file, with ".ias" extension, and a optional output file.
+In case of no output file, the output file will have the same name as the input, with the ".txt" extension.
+Some Fatal Errors:

+* No input file;
+* More than two parameters;
+* Input file doesn't exist;
+* Input file invalid extension;
+* Section directives misplaced or missing;
+* Instruction placed in data section;
+* More than one HALT instruction;
+* Bad procedure name, it must begin with "\_" and end with ":";
+* Duplicate procedure name;
+* Invalid variable value;
+* Duplicate variable name;

 # Licence

+Under the GNU General Public License v3.0.

 # Developer

+My name is Pedro M. Botelho.
+I'm a computer enginner stundent at Federal University of Ceará, in Brazil.
+For more informations, or to report some error, send an emain to pedrobotelho15@alu.ufc.br.